Dammit Janet: Musical number

 "Dammit Janet" is the second number in the stage production following the prologue, and is performed as a duet.
-Act One, Scene 1 opens directly on Brad and Janet as they are waving goodbye to newly wedded friends Ralph and Betty Hapschatt.
+Act one, scene 1 opens directly on Brad and Janet as they are waving goodbye to newly wedded friends Ralph and Betty Hapschatt.
 For the film, the exterior location was an American-style small-town church.
 The original film script refers to it as the Denton Catholic Church, but as seen in the final film, it is the Denton Episcopal Church.

 A notable aspect of the film production for this number is the cemetery next to the church with a billboard in the distance for comical effect.
 It depicts a large heart with an arrow through it with the words, "Denton, the Home of Happiness".
 Brad and Janet stand on opposite sides of the screen with the cemetery in the background and the billboard far in the back, but directly between each character as the song begins.

-Beginning in an awkward and uncertain proclamation by Brad that he "Has something to say".
+Beginning in an awkward and uncertain proclamation by Brad that he "has something to say".
 Janet awaits, clutching the bridal bouquet she just caught.
 In musical rhythm, he tells Janet that he really loves "the skillful way" she beat the other girls to the bride's bouquet.

-He professes his love with metaphors of deep rivers and the future, all accompanied by the church staff dressed exactly as characters from the classic painting American Gothic by Grant Wood.
+Brad professes his love with metaphors of deep rivers and the future, all accompanied by the church staff dressed exactly as characters from the classic painting American Gothic by Grant Wood.
 The back-up throughout the stage play was a cast of "chorus" singers credited as "Phantoms".

 The scene in the movie begins to change.
 As the number progresses, we follow the couple into the church while the caretaker and staff begin to prepare for a funeral.
 They spin the white flower arrangements around to show that they are black on the other side, and a casket is carried in and placed in front of them just as Brad and Janet kiss.